 Note that in order to challenge certain actions by mental health facilities related to the denial of care, you must go through an administrative appeal process, as described below, before filing a complaint with the circuit court.

-Before filing a complaint with the Illinois Circuit Court, you have to file an appeal to the court order.
-You may have the right to file an appeal to a court order if one of the following is true:
+Before filing a complaint with the Illinois Circuit Court, you have to file an administrative appeal.
+You may have the right to file an appeal if one of the following is true:

 · You are denied admission to a state-operated mental health facility because it is determined that you do not require inpatient care.